-Heydon was listed in Infill Villages - and states that development schemes of up to 2 units (indicative) will be permitted, rising to 8 units in 'very exceptional circumstances' where a proposal involves the sustainable recycling of brownfield land bringing positive overall benefit to the village.
-Infill villages are described as having a poor range of services and facilities where it is often necessary for local residents to travel outside the village for most of their daily needs.
+Heydon was listed in Infill Villages which is close to our proposed site.
 These villages generally lack any food shops, have no primary school and may not have a permanent post office, village hall or meeting place, accordingly "development on any scale would be unsustainable in these villages, as it will generate a disproportionate number of additional journeys outside the village".